larabjork/animal-shelter-api/README.md

 8. To query the database using SQL commands, run **psql** in the terminal.
 Enter **\c animal_shelter_development**.
 For basic SQL commands, see https://www.w3schools.com/sql/sql_syntax.asp and https://www.learnhowtoprogram.com/ruby-and-rails/ruby-database-basics/sql-basics.

 If something doesn't display correctly or goes wrong somehow, please contact me at <lara.m.bjork@gmail.com> and I will do my best to troubleshoot for you.

+### Endpoint Descriptions
+Endpoints are described in the project file **Animal Shelter.postman_collection.json**, which can be imported directly into Postman to test API calls.

+Before testing any of the endpoints, make sure that the Rails server is running (enter **rails s** or **rails server**).

+Once you have followed the project setup instructions above, to import the endpoint descriptions:
+* Open the Postman app.
+* Click on **Import** in the upper left corner.
+* In the window that presents **Import File** as an option, navigate to select the postman collection file named above.
+* Once you have selected the file, click **Open**, and the file will be available under the heading **Collections**.
+* Within the **Animal Shelter** collection, you will see five API requests:
+  * **GET animals:** http://localhost:3000/animals/ shows all animal records
+  * **GET animal:** http://localhost:3000/animals/:id shows a specific animal record, by ID
+  * **POST animal:** http://localhost:3000/animals/ posts all required information for a new animal record
+  * **PUT animal:** http://localhost:3000/animals/:id updates any field in an animal record (except ID)
+  * **DELETE animal:** http://localhost:3000/animals/:id deletes a specific animal record, by ID
+* To see these descriptions within Postman, right-click on each request and select **Edit**.

 ### Known Issues and Limitations
 * No known bugs.